Unpacking the Build Process: Part 2

 and given the importance to overall build time, I've been taking a closer look.
 In the post I said that

-"At stages where I would have expected to be ahead already, the compile performance was only equal" and now I have identified the
+where I would have expected to be ahead already, the compile performance was only equal" and now I have identified the

 I've tested multiple configurations for the